Trust & Security

 Storage

-EU-hosted infrastructure.
+Hosted mode stores anonymized event metadata in our Supabase backend in eu-west-1.
 Event metadata is retained for 90 days to power dashboards and Trust Reports.
 After 90 days, data is automatically purged.
 No backups of individual event data are kept.

 Extension permissions